 10. Planet of the Apes (1968)

-Where Do They End Up?
-In the year 3978, although the journey only appeared to take 18 months because they were travelling at light speed.
+The movie: Taylor (Charlton Heston) and crew set out into space in 1972 and they wind up in the year 3978!
+Although the journey only appeared to take 18 months because they were travelling at light speed.

 9. Terminator 2: Judgement Day (1991)

-Unresolved Paradox: Skynet is founded using bits of the Terminator that it won't invent until much later.
+Unresolved paradox: Skynet is founded using bits of the Terminator from the first film that it won't invent until much later.